easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

+= 3.3.2 May 31, 2019 =

+* Tweak: Added epl-clearfix to shortcode template to better clear when using page builder plugins.
+* Fix: New search feature corrected when no post type is set.

 = 3.3.1 May 27, 2019 =

 * Tweak: Grid CSS tweaked when using Enhanced CSS option with some themes.
 * Tweak: Altered the options to the new [listing_element] shortcode for easier use and documentation.
-* Tweak: Added epl-clearfix to shortcode template to better clear when using page builder plugins.
 * Fix: Warning and notice errors when using the new [listing_advanced] shortcode with no options.
 * Fix: Error when using the new [listing_element] shortcode.
-* Fix: Search new feature fix corrected when no post type is set.

 = 3.3 May 22, 2019 =